 Nudes a different point of view

-In basic terms the point of view refers to the angle you capture your subject from but how the viewers sees a nude changes their perception of the subject.
+In basic terms the point of view refers to the angle you capture your subject from, but how the viewer sees a nude changes their perception of the subject.

 When an object towers above us it appears larger.
 When that subject is a human figure we either imagine them as a huge King Kong like figure or ourselves as kneeling or laying.
 The subject appears dominant, maybe threatening.